 In a recent post, we talked about the difference between theme and style.
 It was an overview of the definitions and how to incorporate elements into your event.
 In this post, we want to give an example of these differences in action.

-One of my points in “The Difference Between Theme and Style” is that any style can be applied to a theme — that is, the same theme can be done several different ways to achieve a different effect.
+One of the points in “The Difference Between Theme and Style” is that any style can be applied to a theme — that is, the same theme can be done several different ways to achieve a different effect.

 How different can they be?
 Lets see!

-An elegant style always makes me think of gardens in European castles and lots of delicate finery.
+An elegant style always makes us think of gardens in European castles and lots of delicate finery.
 In the example photos, there’s carefully manicured foliage, classical architecture, and antique tableware.
 Roses dominate bouquets of varying pinks and reds, and touches of crystal and gold provide luxurious accents.
 An elegant style is classic; it never goes out of… well… style.

 Which look is your favorite?
 How do you think these styles would apply to your favorite theme or season?

 Thank you so much!
 I learn so much from your site.
 It’s so helpful!
 Looking forward to having your work with my next event.